Tyrrrz/Gress/Readme.md

 Multiplexing allows a single handler to aggregate progress reports from multiple input sources.
 This is useful when you want to encapsulate several progress-reporting operations in a single higher-order operation.

-To do this, create a muxer for the target progress handler and use it to create an input for each operation:
+To do this, create a muxer for the target progress handler and then use it to create an input for each operation:

 ```csharp
 using Gress;